-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 Speaking Friday, a spokesman for the UN Secretary General Antonio Guterres said the UN head was "deeply concerned" and urged calm.

-Satellite images released by Human Rights Watch showed entire villages torched to the ground in the ongoing clash between Myanmar military forces and Rohingya militants.
+Satellite images released by Human Rights Watch showed entire villages burned to the ground in the ongoing clash between Myanmar military forces and Rohingya militants.

 Refugees are bringing with them horrific stories of devastation and murder from inside Rakhine State.
 "Everything, destroyed by the military.
 Now we are without food or blankets ...
 Genocide is going on there," refugee Mohammed Harun told CNN.